Can land be used for other purposes with a solar farm present?

 What does commission look like once a solar farm lease has been secured?

-Commission earned on solar energy deals are typically treated similarly as commercial real estate commissions.
-Each realtor/broker will be paid based on their specific listing agreement with their client.
+The commission earned on solar energy deals are typically treated similarly as commercial real estate commissions.
+Each realtor/broker will be paid based on their specific listing agreement with their client, so the specific terms vary across the country.
 In most cases, a percent commission of payments that are made over time are paid to the realtor/broker.
 Since solar leases can extend for up to 50 years, that means a solar energy lease commission could earn revenue for a land professional for a significant period of time.
 In other cases, real estate professionals have chosen to get paid upfront for their commission.

 How can I judge if my client’s land holds value for a solar farm?

 The best way to judge your client’s land for solar farm potential is by using LandGate’s LandApp tool.
-This tool has all of the data needed to discover the value of your client’s parcel.
-The distance from substations, transmission lines, and distribution lines are important for determining value.
-The type of land is also imperative when determining value since wetlands are the worst type of land for a solar farm.
+For just $10 per month, LandApp has all of the data needed to discover the value of your client’s property for solar leasing.
+The type of land, distance from substations, transmission lines, and distribution lines are all important factors for determining a property's estimated value for a solar lease, and LandApp accounts for each of these factors in determining this calculation and more.

 What type of land is best suited for a solar farm?